MichaelKirsch/KintaroSnes/README.md

-## Version 3.1.0
+## Version 3.3.0

 ## Features

-This script uses interrupt controlled buttons for low cpu usage, a speedcontrolled fan (PWM) and a configfile to controll the functions
+This script uses interrupt controlled buttons for low cpu usage, a speedcontrolled fan (PWM) and a scriptmodule to controll the functions from within the
+RetroPie environment with the controller.

+## How to controll the functions:

 ## Packaging